 Comparing U.S. and Chinese approaches to cyber conflict reveals some similarities, as well as differences that could hamper future bilateral efforts to manage cyber escalation risks.
 Both countries recognize that OPE is necessary for sophisticated offensive cyber operations yet is indistinguishable from intrusions for the purpose of espionage, defense, or data theft.
 Both countries view the presence of nation-state hackers in their networks as threatening.
 But the two countries do not appear to share an understanding of the inadvertent escalation risks posed by the OPE-espionage distinction problem or the clarity of the threshold of an armed attack in cyberspace.

 The comparison also reveals asymmetries in the relative maturity of cyber doctrine and capabilities in both countries.
 These asymmetries might explain the lack of attention to inadvertent escalation risks in China’s approach to cyber conflict.
-The sources reviewed for this paper suggest that the PLA may have not yet adopted doctrine for its cyber units that includes much guidance on OPE and managing its escalation risks.138 Future Chinese cyber doctrine will likely need to specify how espionage and attack capabilities will be integrated within both the SSF and joint command structure.
+The sources reviewed for this paper suggest that the PLA may have not yet adopted doctrine for its cyber units that includes much guidance on OPE and managing its escalation risks.138 Future Chinese cyber doctrine will likely need to specify how espionage and attack capabilities will be integrated within both the Strategic Support Force and joint command structure.
 It will also need to specify the procedure for approving espionage and preparation for offensive operations within this new organizational structure.
 Meanwhile, U.S. cyber capabilities and strategy are relatively more mature.
 U.S. organizations demonstrate growing confidence in attribution capabilities, the clarity of escalation thresholds, and the U.S. ability to control escalation from OPE or low-level cyber attacks.
 These factors have led to a doctrine for cyber operations that gives the military a freer hand.